I have many interests and an inability to make up my mind about which one to focus on. That's how I came up with my name: ControlledChaos1.

 - Pelagic: Greek for "ocean"

 Baby Names Straight From the Sea

 My Ancestor's Sea Name

 My grandma used to tell me stories about our family heritage.
 One in particular was about my great, great, great grandpa whose first name was Ocean.
 It turns out that if it were not for him saving a damsel in distress, I would have never been born.
-Unsung heroes who are never in any newspapers or TV shows are all around us and have been all through the ages.
+Unsung heroes who are never featured in newspapers or TV shows are—and always have been—all around us.

 To Sea or Not to Sea?